Skip to main content

 export FLASHCAT_API_KEY=your-api-key

-You can also create a flashcat-ci.json configuration file in the project root:
+You can also create a flashcat-ci.json file in the project root:

 {